Levintsky/ML-tutorial/Algorithms/Adversarial.md

 - Ke Li, Tianhao Zhang, Jitendra Malik.
 Approximate Feature Collisions in Neural Nets.
 NIPS'19

 ## Adversarial Learning
-- Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry.
+- A Ilyas, S Santurkar, D Tsipras, L Engstrom, B Tran, A Madry.
 Adversarial Examples Are Not Bugs, They Are Features.
 NeurIPS'19
 	- Some features are robust, some are non-robust
 	- Imagine binary classifcation: f(x) and y (+/-1)
 	- Insight: create a new dataset, manipulate x (originally cat), s.t., turns it into a dog with cat-looking with dog-robust-feature and labled it as a dog in the new dataset;